comhendrik/ShopApp/README.md

 # ShopApp
-!!!!If you download it now, there will be some problems.
-I am working on it.!!!!
 Disclaimer:<br/>
 This version includes credit card as a payment method, processed through Stripe.
 If you want to create the project without a real payment method go to the main-payment branch and follow the instructions there.
 This instruction uses the test-mode of stripe.
 This instruction doesn't explain the details of Firebase, Firestore and Storage.
 Make sure you are a little bit familiar with Firebase and its products.